Travis Jankowski Player Props: Rangers vs. Astros

 Travis Jankowski At The Plate

-- Jankowski is hitting .300 with eight doubles, a triple and 20 walks.
+- Jankowski is batting .307 with eight doubles, a triple and 20 walks.

-- In 61.5% of his games this year (24 of 39), Jankowski has picked up at least one hit, and in seven of those games (17.9%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.